 National Dentist’s Day

 National Dentist’s Day is a holiday that commemorates the people who keep our teeth white and our gums healthy.
-Dentistry is one of the oldest medical professions in the world and dates back to 7,000 B.C in the Indus Valley Civilization.
-From that point onward, dentists have worked to treat dental decay, broken teeth, and a variety of gum infirmities.
+Dentistry is one of the oldest medical professions in the world and dates back to 7,000 B.C. in the Indus Valley Civilization.
+From that point onward, dentists have worked to treat dental decay, broken teeth, and a variety of gum diseases.

 Interesting Facts About Dentists & Dentistry

-Dentistry has a long and rich history as we’ve mentioned above, so we thought that we’d dig a little bit deeper into the profession and find out what we could learn about it.
+Dentistry has a long and rich history, as we’ve mentioned above, so we thought we’d dig a little bit deeper into the profession and find out what we could learn about it.
 The result is the following pieces of information that we picked up about dentists and dentistry.

-• Blue toothbrushes are more popular than red toothbrushes.
+• Blue toothbrushes are more popular than red ones.

 • Ancient Greeks used alabaster, talc, and coral powder as toothpaste.